-- Standards.
-Such determinations will be documented in the Trust's annual report in accordance with Stipulation XIV below. - ii.
-If NPS-TPS confirms that there are no FRS because there is no historic functional relationship among the structures, a certification decision will be made for the tax credit project only.
-Any other work must be reviewed separately. - 3.
-The Trust shall monitor the construction phase of a Tax Incentive project for compliance with any stipulations established through the Certified Rehabilitation process.
-The Trust shall also monitor the five (5) year recapture period after the Applicant's completion of the rehabilitation beginning from the date when the building or buildings associated with the Certified Rehabilitation is/are placed into service. - i.
-The DFPO shall employ the review process described under Stipulation IV for any substantive actions proposed involving a Certified Rehabilitation during the five (5) year recapture period. - ii.
-The DFPO shall direct the applicant to notify SHPO in writing to describe the nature of the proposed undertaking and request comment as to its appropriateness according to terms established via the Certified Rehabilitation.
-SHPO may consult with NPS-TPS as appropriate on the proposed additional work. - iii.
-The DFPO shall ensure that the additional work is carried out according to direction from the SHPO and NPS-TPS - iv.
-The DFPO shall document the work, along with the rest of the undertaking, in the Trust's annual Section 106 report in accordance with Stipulation XIV.
+762 Standards.
+Such determinations will be documented in the Trust's annual report 763 in accordance with Stipulation XIV below.
+764 ii.
+If NPS-TPS confirms that there are no FRS because there is no historic 765 functional relationship among the structures, a certification decision will be made 766 for the tax credit project only.
+Any other work must be reviewed separately.
+767 pj 768 3.
+The Trust shall monitor the construction phase of a Tax Incentive project for compliance 769 with any stipulations established through the Certified Rehabilitation process.
+The Trust 770 shall also monitor the five (5) year recapture period after the Applicant's completion of 771 the rehabilitation beginning from the date when the building or buildings associated with 772 the Certified Rehabilitation is/are placed into service.
+773 774 i.
+The DFPO shall employ the review process described under Stipulation IV for 775 any substantive actions proposed involving a Certified Rehabilitation during the 776 five (5) year recapture period.
+777 nve (b) year recupture period.
+778 ii.
+The DFPO shall direct the applicant to notify SHPO in writing to describe the 779 nature of the proposed undertaking and request comment as to its appropriateness 780 according to terms established via the Certified Rehabilitation.
+SHPO may 781 consult with NPS-TPS as appropriate on the proposed additional work.
+782 783 iii.
+The DFPO shall ensure that the additional work is carried out according to 784 direction from the SHPO and NPS-TPS 785 786 iv.
+The DFPO shall document the work, along with the rest of the undertaking, in the 787 Trust's annual Section 106 report in accordance with Stipulation XIV.
+788 789 VI.
+ARCHAEOLOGY 790 791 The Trust shall take all reasonable measures to protect archaeological sites and features identified inside 792 the NHLD.
+To accomplish this and inform the design process, an AMA shall be prepared by a qualified 793 archaeologist for all undertakings that involve ground-disturbing activities within or adjacent to 794 archaeologically sensitive areas (Stipulation IV(A)(2)(b-d)).
+All other ground disturbing activities are 795 subject to archaeologist review via the Trust's dig permit process.
+The Trust's qualified archaeologist 796 shall include copies of completed AMA's in the Trust's annual report in accordance with Stipulation XIV.
+797 Based on the Trust's assessment under Stipulation $IV(C)(1)(e)$, the AMA will outline a course of action 798 for the projects.
+This course of action shall include one or more of the following: 799 800 A. The Trust shall develop a project-specific monitoring plan for those projects that are not 801 anticipated to have an adverse effect, or that have been designed to avoid adverse effect during 802 design development but that nonetheless are in or adjacent to identified or predicted 803 archaeological areas (in accordance with Stipulation $IV(C)(1)(f)(1)$ or $IV(C)(1)(f)(2)$).
+The 804 monitoring plan will describe measures to protect archaeological features and will include the monitoring plan will describe measures to protect archaeological features and will include the proposed location and frequency of monitoring along with required documentation procedures.
+Measures to identify, assess, and determine the appropriate treatment of archaeological features should they be encountered will be consistent with the discovery protocols (Appendix B).